 Let's see what you know by creating a Vector Robot.

-Cap told me get you Groms up and running in Illustrator to create a Vector Robot.
+Cap told me to test you Groms to see how well you have learned the various line and shape tools in Illustrator.
+You are going to show of your skills by creating a Vector Robot.
 Why a robot?
 Because robots are cool, yo!
 Plus, robots can be created fairly easily using basic shapes and other tools that you learned during Illustrator Basics training.

 All done?
 Did you take the time to add details and make your robot unique?
 Or are you a slacker that likes to JUST get things done?
 Which of those two do you think Cap likes better?

 If you are happy with your Vector Robot, then COMPLETE the mission.